PennyLaneAI/pennylane/pennylane/capture/explanations.md

 {'a': 0.1, 'b': 1.2}
 ```

-Using these tools, we can now redefine out wrapper around the repeat primitive.
+Using these tools, we can now redefine our wrapper around the repeat primitive.

 ```python
 def repeat(func, n: int):